konsumer/now-postgraphile/README.md

 ### dev

 Now that it's all setup, you can run `npm start` to run a local dev copy of the example app that's here.
 I used [Graphql Playground](https://github.com/prisma-labs/graphql-playground) because I like it better than [GraphiQL](https://github.com/graphql/graphiql).
-Verify it's working locally, and you're ready to deploy.
+Verify it's working locally, and you're ready for a (functioning) deploy.

 ### deploy